graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

 = 1.6.2 =
+* Bug: Fixing issue where keyword archive pages with default links would 404
 * Bug: Fixing issue were size was not dependent on license
 * Tweak: Added admin notices